 One feature of the Teva Pivot mountain bike shoes that I haven’t seen before is a system that allows you to screw the cleats in from the inside rather than the standard bottom up attachment (you can still install them bottom up if you choose).
 I found it a bit cumbersome to screw the cleats in from the inside, but I can see this being a huge benefit when I need to swap out the cleats because the screws won’t be beat up from wear and tear or caked with dirt.
 In addition, they’re compatible with all standard 2-bolt pedal systems and the cleats fit really well into the sole of the shoe without any shimming or trimming.

 Overall, I am sold on the Teva Pivot mountain bike shoes and don’t consider anything else when heading out for a long high-country ride, a day of lift-served riding, or rides that may include a decent amount of time on my feet.
-These shoes perform well whether I’m gunning to beat my time up a local ride or barrelling through rock gardens at the resorts.
+These shoes perform well whether I’m gunning to beat my time up a local ride or barreling through rock gardens at the resorts.
 For more info on the Pivot mountain bike shoes and other Teva footwear visit www.teva.com.